 Now if you’re trying to grow your retail sales, you have to believe in what you sell or you’ll never sell it.

 The conversion problems plaguing department stores, almost every franchise, and independent retailer often start with employee attitudes toward selling.

-Your employees and their training (or lack thereof) have allowed a cancer to grow on sales floors across the world.
+Your employees and their training (or lack thereof) have allowed cancer to grow on sales floors worldwide.

 That means the employee bases all their recommendations on the amount in their own wallet.
 Their attitude implies, “I wouldn’t pay that, and of course, you shouldn’t either.”